 "I grew up in New Jersey; my hometown continued to grow every year.
 During that expansion, I was exposed to a lot of diversity.
 I quickly learned that every person brings a new perspective to the table – and as a scientist, I marvel at the way we are learning about this human variation.
 I thrive where people are allowed to be whomever they are.
 My LGBTQ+ friends each had their own journey to be accepted.
 My role has always been one of support and love.
 I have supported several family members and raised two children who came out.
 Over the years at RC, I have tried to be a safe person for all types of people.
 A community is only as strong as the compassion we show one another."

 "After suppressing my identity and keeping quiet for years, I came out as a lesbian during my senior year of college.
 I was met with immense support and love from friends but some resistance from family due to my religious upbringing (Christian).
 I thoroughly enjoyed my college experience and went on to pursue my graduate degree in Student Affairs Administration in Higher Education.
 My wife and I moved to the Roanoke area in 2016 and married in 2019, surrounded by family.
+We welcomed a daughter in August 2022.
 I am passionate about and love mentoring college students who are exploring their identities or who may be struggling to navigate their own coming out process or the intersection of spirituality and sexuality."

 Professor of Biology